 Any credit card debts shared by you and your spouse will still exist after your divorce.
 In most cases, if the debt was built during the marriage, then it doesn't matter whose name was on the card; you will both be held responsible for repaying the debt.
 Regardless of what the settlement says, the credit card company will still come after both of you when seeking repayment for the debt.
 For this reason, it's best to get all debts paid off before the divorce is final.

 Evaluating a Defined Benefit Plan (DBP)

 A Defined Benefit Plan (DBP) pays a monthly income after retirement that is funded and controlled by the employer.
 It still has value before retirement, in which the spouse who is not employed can get access to.
 A Defined Benefit Plan can have its current value calculated, and the non-employee spouse can get his or her share of it.

 A Qualified Domestic Relations Order is a legal document showing how two spouses have chosen to divide a pension plan or defined contribution plan.
 Whoever is administrating the plan is ordered to pay the non-employee spouse his or her agreed upon share.
 It's important to get the QDRO during the divorce so you don't lose pension rights in the future.

-If you have questions about the financial aspects of your divorce, please do not hesitate to discuss your case with a San Diego family law attorney at Moore, Schulman & Moore, APC.
+If you have questions about the financial aspects of your divorce, please do not hesitate to discuss your case with an attorney at Moore, Schulman & Moore, APC.
 You can reach us at (858) 492-7968.